 In video games, racism is often represented in terms of species, such as humans and elves, in order to avoid controversy, though the discrimination presented often has parallels with real-life racism.

-Though set in a fantasy world with monsters and magic The Witcher does not shy away from real-world issues, including this one.
+Though set in a fantasy world with monsters and magic, The Witcher does not shy away from real-world parallels.
 In the world of The Witcher, Dwarfs and Elves are looked down upon at best and shunned from society at worst, driving some of them to take up arms to fight this inequality.
 The player is caught in the middle.

 In Square's Tom Sawyer a runaway slave named Jim is portrayed as having giant red and orange striped lips, pitch black skin, a bright orange afro and small white eyes.
-His appearance, which is blatantly racist, is said to be one of the reasons why the game was never released in the North America despite being based on a story of a famous American author.
+His appearance, which is considered racist and offensive in North America, is said to be one of the reasons why the game was never released in the North America, despite being based on a story of a famous American author.